To Claim, Or Not To Claim ... That Is The Question!

-But, as already mentioned above, there are costs incurred by a business owner that sit in a grey category; for example, the allowable cost per employee for a Christmas party.
-And, of course, then there's the whole car thing.
+But, as already mentioned above, there are costs incurred by a business owner that sit in a grey category; for example, the whole car thing.
 The costs involved in running a vehicle used for business may be allowable.
 However you have to approach this in the correct way, so we always recommend taking advice because there are hoops one has to jump through to make that work.

 But before you throw your arms up in despair, fear not.
 Yes, expenses are a complex area of taxation, fraught with rabbit holes down which to tumble.
 But the good news is that an accountant with the right qualifications and experience of working with small businesses has a very good knowledge of this area.

 With a bit of guidance there is absolutely no reason why you can't oversee a lot of this yourself on a day-to-day basis, and just check in with your financial guru from time to time to make sure you're staying on the correct path.

 If you would like to know more about allowable business expenses, call me on 01908 774320, leave a comment below or click here to ping over an email and let's see how I can help you.

 Roger trained at Edward Thomas Peirson & Sons in Market Harborough before working at Hartwell & Co, followed by Chancery, as a partner.
 He started Essendon Accounts and Tax with Helen Beaumont in 2014 as a general practitioner with a hands-on approach.